 Understanding the timing of cash flow in your business is critical to survival.
 The cash flow statement can show you where your cash is going and where you stand.
 Just remember.
 The financial statements are tools to help business owners manage their business.
 The more you understand your numbers, the more you can use them to help you succeed.

-If you would like to learn more, The University of Georgia SBDC offers classes on this topic and has a Maximum Money program launching in June in Effingham County.
-For details, contact the Savannah SBDC office at 912-651-3200.
+If you would like to learn more, The University of Georgia SBDC offers classes on this in the Maximum Money program.
+For details, visit our website or contact the Savannah SBDC office at 912-651-3200.

 Lynn Vos is area director of the University of Georgia’s Small Business Development Center.
 Contact her at 912-651-3200.